Retrolisthesis Explained: When a Vertebra Slips Backward on MRI

 Retrolisthesis vs. Spondylolisthesis

-Many people hear “spondylolisthesis” and think only of forward slip.
-In common use, spondylolisthesis often refers to one vertebra slipping compared with another.
-That slip can be forward, backward, or sideways.
+Retrolisthesis is technically a type of listhesis — backward slippage.
+Many people hear “spondylolisthesis” and picture only a forward slip, but in common use it means one vertebra slipping relative to another, and that slip can be forward, backward, or sideways.

-Here are the key terms:
+The key terms:

 - Anterolisthesis: forward slip.